adityachaudhari24/Machine_Learning_Specialisation_course_notes/README.md

 <details>
 <summary>🎯Q. what is forward prapogation ?</summary>

-- Its an algorithm to calculate the output of neural network given input features and weights and biases of each neuron.
+- Its an `algorithm to calculate the output of neural network given input features and weights and biases of each neuron`.
 - We can download the weights and biases after training the model and use those to make predictions on new data using forward propagation.
 - `Forward propagation` is the process by which `input data is passed through a neural network to generate an output`.
 It involves calculating the weighted sum of inputs, applying activation functions, and propagating the results through each layer of the network until the final output is produced.
 As its from left to right direction its called `forward propagation`.
 - Remember forward prapogration is different then backpropogation.